Reliability engineering: Reliability theory

+Often, knowledge of the statistical dependence between component failures is unknown or only partially constrained.
+When it is desired to model such incomplete knowledge, reliability theory allows for analyses that characterize ranges or bounds on system failure probabilities rather than unique distributions, particularly for small multi-component systems.

 Quantitative system reliability parameters—theory

 Quantitative requirements are specified using reliability parameters.
 The most common reliability parameter is the mean time to failure (MTTF), which can also be specified as the failure rate (this is expressed as a frequency or conditional probability density function (PDF)) or the number of failures during a given period.
 These parameters may be useful for higher system levels and systems that are operated frequently (i.e. vehicles, machinery, and electronic equipment).
 Reliability increases as the MTTF increases.
 The MTTF is usually specified in hours, but can also be used with other units of measurement, such as miles or cycles.
 Using MTTF values on lower system levels can be very misleading, especially if they do not specify the associated Failures Modes and Mechanisms (The F in MTTF).

 In other cases, reliability is specified as the probability of mission success.
 For example, reliability of a scheduled aircraft flight can be specified as a dimensionless probability or a percentage, as often used in system safety engineering.

 A special case of mission success is the single-shot device or system.
 These are devices or systems that remain relatively dormant and only operate once.
 Examples include automobile airbags, thermal batteries and missiles.
 Single-shot reliability is specified as a probability of one-time success or is subsumed into a related parameter.
 Single-shot missile reliability may be specified as a requirement for the probability of a hit.
 For such systems, the probability of failure on demand (PFD) is the reliability measure – this is actually an "unavailability" number.
 The PFD is derived from failure rate (a frequency of occurrence) and mission time for non-repairable systems.

 For repairable systems, it is obtained from failure rate, mean-time-to-repair (MTTR), and test interval.
 This measure may not be unique for a given system as this measure depends on the kind of demand.
 In addition to system level requirements, reliability requirements may be specified for critical subsystems.
 In most cases, reliability parameters are specified with appropriate statistical confidence intervals.